Best Practice

 Let's look at thematic analysis, its role in qualitative research methods, and how ATLAS.ti can help you form themes from raw data to generate a theoretical framework.

-On the other hand, some phenomena cannot be easily quantified or require conceptual development before they can be quantified.
+On the other hand, some phenomena cannot be easily quantified, or they require conceptual development before they can be quantified.
 For example, what do people mean when they think of a movie or TV show as "good"?
-In the everyday world, people in a casual discussion may tend to judge the quality of entertainment as a matter of personal preference, something that cannot be defined, let alone universally understood.
+In the everyday world, people in a casual discussion may judge the quality of entertainment as a matter of personal preference, something that cannot be defined, let alone universally understood.

-Figure 1: What makes this painting "good"?
-A thematic analysis involves identifying and reviewing themes around the subject of art to determing the aspects of quality.
+What makes this painting "good"?
+A thematic analysis involves identifying and reviewing themes around the subject of art to determine the aspects of quality.
 Photo by Europeana.

-As a result, researchers analyze qualitative data for identifying themes or phenomena that occur the most often.
+As a result, researchers analyze qualitative data for identifying themes or phenomena that occur often or in telling patterns.
 In the case of TV shows, a collection of reviews of TV shows may frequently mention the acting, the script writing, and the production values, among other things.
 If these aspects are mentioned the most often, researchers can think of these as the themes determining the quality of a given TV show.

 A useful metaphor for thematic analysis

 Even if this is an easy concept to grasp, realizing this concept in qualitative research is a significant challenge.
-The biggest consideration for thematic analysis is that qualitative data is often unstructured and requires some sort of organization to make the data relevant to researchers and their audience.
+The biggest consideration for thematic analysis is that qualitative data is often unstructured and requires some organization to make it relevant to researchers and their audience.

 The thematic analysis process is similar to sorting different-colored marbles.
-Instead of sorting colors, you are sorting themes that occur in a set of data to determine which themes appear the most often.
+Instead of sorting colors, you are sorting themes in a data set to determine which themes appear the most often or to identify patterns among these themes.

-After your initial analysis, you can take this one step further and separate "dark" colors from "light" colors, or "warm" colors from "cool" colors.
-Blue and green are distinctly different colors, but you can group them together under the "cool" category of colors to form a more overarching theme.
+After your initial analysis, you can take this one step further and separate "dark" colors from "light" colors or "warm" colors from "cool" colors.
+Blue and green are distinctly different colors, but you can group them under the "cool" category of colors to form a more overarching theme.

 A simple example of thematic analysis

 Imagine a simple research question: how do teachers determine if a student's essay is good?
-Suppose that you have a set of transcripts of interviews with teachers discussing writing classes and students' essays.
-The objective of thematic analysis in this case is to determine the main factors that teachers use to determine the quality of a piece of writing.
+Suppose you have a set of transcripts of interviews with teachers discussing writing classes and students' essays.
+In this case, the objective of thematic analysis is to determine the main factors teachers use to determine the quality of a piece of writing.

 As you read the transcripts, you might find that teachers share some common answers.
 Of course, you might have an intuition that correct grammar and spelling are important, which will likely be confirmed by the teachers in their interviews.
 However, other considerations might surface in the data.

-The next question in this casual thematic analysis is what considerations appear most often?
-A few teachers may occasionally mention the size and typeface of the text as deciding factors.
-But themes only exist when they occur frequently throughout the data.
-As you continue to look at the data, themes such as cohesion, organization, and persuasion might consistently appear on the minds of writing teachers.
-If they are equally manifest in the transcripts in abundance, you can consider them themes relevant to your research question.
+The next question in this casual thematic analysis is, what considerations appear most often?
+A few teachers may occasionally mention the size and typeface of the text as deciding factors, but more often they might say that the flow and organization of students' writing are more important.
+Analyzing the occurrences and patterns among themes across your transcripts can help you develop an answer to your research question.

 The subjectivity of themes

-Another challenge is that themes in qualitative analysis, as with determining the themes of good writing, are not as visible to the naked eye as colors on a marble.
-The color "red" is relatively easy to see, but the fields in which thematic analysis is often applied often do not deal with concepts that can be seen objectively.
+One challenge is that themes in qualitative analysis, as with determining the themes of good writing, are not as visible to the naked eye as colors on a marble.
+The color "red" is relatively easy to see, but the fields in which thematic analysis is often applied do not deal with concepts that can necessarily be seen "objectively."
 It is up to the researcher to derive themes from the data from an inductive approach.
+Researchers can also utilize deductive approaches if they want to analyze their data according to themes that have been previously identified in other research.

-Figure 3: You can describe the above picture as "children holding hands" but thematic analysis looks for themes such as "friendship" and "happiness."
+You can describe the above picture as "children holding hands," but thematic analysis looks for themes such as "friendship" and "happiness."
 Photo by Josue Michel.

 Think about the picture up above.
 To the naked eye, these children are holding hands.
 But themes that can be interpreted from this picture may include "friendship," "happiness," or even "family."
 The thematic analysis of pictures like this one often depends on a researcher's theoretical commitments, knowledge base, and cultural perspective.